Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![In the Runbook blade top menu, Edit is selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image67.png "Runbook blade")

 29. The PowerShell runbook will load.
 If you wish, you can review the comments to better understand the runbook.
-Once completed select **Publish** to make the code available for use in the portal.
+Once completed, select **Publish** to make the code available for use in the portal.

     ![On the top menu of the Edit PowerShell Workflow Runbook blade, Publish is selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image68.png "Edit PowerShell Workflow Runbook blade")

-30. Select **Yes**, to configure that this Runbook will be published
+30. Select **Yes** to configure that this Runbook will be published

     ![In the Publish Runbook section, a message asks if you want to proceed, and the Yes button is selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image62.png "Publish Runbook section")

     ![Screenshot of the Published runbook message.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image69.png "Published runbook message")

-31. Navigate back to **Runbooks**, make sure that both Runbooks show as "**Published"**
+31. Navigate back to **Runbooks**, and make sure that both Runbooks show as "**Published"**

     ![Two runbooks have authoring status as published: ASRSQLFailover, and ASRWEBFailover.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image70.png "Runbooks")